Transformation requires a fundamental shift in how the organizations collaborate to make real change happen.

 These systems integrate those doing the work in the design of the process and ask what needs to be done to optimize performance.
 These systems are less bureaucratic and faster to react.

-- Externally monitor and report current performance back to those doing the work
+- Externally monitor, audit and report current performance back to those doing the work

-- Authorize actions that are compliant with the control function
+- Authorize actions that are compliant with their control function

 Loosen Your Grip

 Command and control styles dominate because they are more traditional and more familiar.
 For bosses and managers, giving up control is tough, especially when under stress.
 Self-regulating systems don’t require any less work, but in them the direction from the top shifts.
 They require people to own their performance and enforce the best framework to make this happen.

 For those control freaks out there who must control something, fear not ― moving into a more autonomous environment requires plenty of leadership and direction.
 No organization comes together one day and says, “Hey, let’s all take some control and regulate ourselves and own our performance!”
 Getting to this place requires a transition of power that requires a lot of work for both traditional leaders and their organizations who are used to being told exactly what to do.
 People are smart though, and they will find the best ways to optimize processes, enable standards and share learnings if they are given the chance and a mandate.
 Start by describing a structure that accelerates engagement, collaboration and autonomy and then make sure people are fully subscribed.